 Problem: An ORB must provide information in response to interceptor queries.
-This information may be operation-specific and even temporal, e.g., the result of an operation may be available only after the POA makes an upcall to a servant and the operation executes.
-Therefore, an ORB must have a generic way to access operation-level information and disclose this information to interceptors that are invoked at ORB-mediated interception points.
-Originally, TAO did not maintain this information to avoid degrading the normal execution of the invocation in situations where this information was not required by the application.
-However, this design made it hard for applications to influence invocation behavior.
+This information may be operation-specific and even temporal.
+For example, the result of an operation may be available only after the POA makes an upcall to a servant and the operation executes.

+An ORB must therefore have a generic way to access operation-level information and disclose this information to interceptors that are invoked at ORB-mediated interception points.
+Originally, TAO did not maintain this information to avoid degrading the normal execution of the invocation in situations where this information was not required by applications.
+However, TAO's original design made it hard for applications to influence invocation behavior.

-Solution → Generation of nested RequestInfo classes for each interface operation: To provide invocation information dynamically and efficiently, we modified TAO's IDL compiler to generate RequestInfo classes for each operation.
+Solution \rightarrow Generation of nested RequestInfo classes for each interface operation: To provide invocation information dynamically and efficiently, we modified TAO's IDL compiler to generate RequestInfo classes for each operation.
 RequestInfo classes are instantiated for each operation invocation and passed to the interceptors during the invocation.
 Thus, interceptors can access operation-related information, as shown in Figure 12.
-Every operation in an IDL interface has different formal parameters, result types, and user exceptions.
+Every operation in an IDL interface may have different formal parameters, result types, and user exceptions.
 To minimize the overhead of copying multiple arguments and the return value of the upcall, we only store a reference, rather than a copy of the parameters, results, and exceptions.